Metro Detroit: Transit systems

+Rail

+The Amtrak Wolverine provides passenger rail service from Chicago to Pontiac.
+Stops in Metro Detroit include Ann Arbor, Dearborn, Detroit, Royal Oak, Troy, and Pontiac.

 Roads and freeways

 The Metro Detroit area is linked by an advanced network of major roads and freeways which include Interstate highways.
 Traditionally, Detroiters refer to some of their freeways by name rather than route number.
 The Davison, Lodge, and Southfield freeways are almost always referred to by name rather than route number.
 Detroiters commonly precede freeway names with the word 'the' as in the Lodge, the Southfield, and the Davison.
 Those without names are referred to by number.

 Surface street navigation in Metro Detroit is commonly anchored by "mile roads", major east–west surface streets that are spaced at one-mile (1.6 km) intervals and increment as one travels north and away from the city center.
 Mile roads sometimes have two names, the numeric name (ex.
 15 Mile Road) used in Macomb County and a local name (ex.
 Maple Road) used in Oakland County mostly.